Hezekiah Ochuka

-Hezekiah Rabala Ochuka (23 July 1953 – 9 July 1987) was a military officer who was a Senior Private in the Kenya Air Force, and who claimed to have ruled Kenya for about six hours after attempting a coup against president Daniel arap Moi.
+Hezekiah Rabala Ochuka (23 July 1953 – 9 July 1987) was a Kenyan military officer in the Kenya Air Force who claimed to have ruled Kenya for about six hours after attempting a coup against president Daniel arap Moi.
 Ochuka was the centre of the 1982 attempted coup, which then-president Daniel arap Moi defeated in less than a day.
-Ochuka was a 29-year-old Grade 1 soldier, the second lowest rank in the military.
-Hezekiah assumed the title of chairman of a so-called "People's Redemption Council" that planned to replace President Moi.
-Hezekiah's military knowledge and connections enabled him to organize and attempt a coup against the Kenyan Government.
+Hezekiah's military knowledge and connections enabled him to organize and attempt a coup against the Kenyan Government, and he assumed the title of chairman of a so-called "People's Redemption Council" that planned to replace President Moi.
+The Kenyan military crushed the coup within a few hours.

 Early life and career

-Ochuka, of the Luo Nation, was born in Nyakach, Kisumu District.
-After attending Naki kabete Primary School and Mirogi Secondary School, Ochuka was recruited into the Kenya Air Force on 14 September 1976 in Mombasa.
-Hezekiah was raised by a single mother and his three older brothers.
-Being mostly around men, while his mother was working hard jobs to support the family, Hezekiah was always influenced by masculinity.
-He underwent eight weeks of military training at Lanet Army Barracks in Nakuru, and was posted to Eastleigh Air Base.
-Between 1976 and 1978, he underwent basic training and learned about in electrical devices and instruments, and worked in hangars and bays.
-From 30 October 1978 to 21 January 1980, he attended a course in RAF Cosford, UK, after which he worked as a Senior Private Grade-I, the second lowest rank in Kenya's military.
+Ochuka, of the Luo Nation, was born in Nyakach, Kisumu District to a single mother, in a household with three older brothers.
+After attending Naki kabete Primary School and Mirogi Secondary School, Ochuka was recruited into the Kenya Air Force in Mombasa on 14 September 1976.
+He underwent eight weeks of military training at Lanet Army Barracks in Nakuru in 1976 and was subsequently posted to Eastleigh Air Base.
+From 30 October 1978 to 21 January 1980, he attended a course in RAF Cosford, UK, after which he was promoted a Senior Private Grade-I, the second-lowest rank in Kenya's military.